tu-annguyen/gi-undergrad-intern/README.md

 (16 cores) allow.
 Record the maximum time taken to execute one of these tasks, including t.

-Remove t and all tasks from it's sublist from the priority queue.
+Remove t and all executed tasks from the priority queue.

 Now, all parent tasks have been executed.
 Push the next level tasks onto the priority queue and repeat the procedure above.